Sylvanian Families (OVA series)

-Sylvanian Families (シルバニアファミリー, Shirubania famirī) is a 2007 3DCG original video animation series produced by Dyna Method in cooperation with Itochu, Nippon Columbia and Shogakukan, based on the Sylvanian Families toy line by Epoch Co.
+Sylvanian Families (シルバニアファミリー, Shirubania famirī) is a 2007 3DCG original video animation series produced by Dyna Method in cooperation with Itochu, Nippon Columbia and Shogakukan, based on the Sylvanian Families toy line by Epoch.
 It is the third adaptation of the Sylvanian Families characters to animation, preceded by the 1987 American animated series Sylvanian Families and the 1988 British stop motion animation Stories of the Sylvanian Families.
 It was produced by Kōji Kawaguchi and Yumiko Muriai, directed by Akira Takamura and the stories were written by Hiroko Odaka.
 The OVAs were released on June 20, 2007 on DVD with English-language subtitles.
-HiT Entertainment has licensed the series outside Japan.
+HIT Entertainment has licensed the series outside Japan.